 Data and Programs

-Daily investor disagreement data (overall, within investment philosophy and across investment philosophies, 2010-2021).
+Firm-day investor disagreement data (overall, within investment philosophy and across investment philosophies, 2010-2021).
 Updated.
 See paper.

 README, Stata format, Text format, RData format